asreview/asreview/docs/source/plugins/covid19.rst

 maintainers (Nicholas Fraser and Bianca Kramer) and then automatically updated in ASReview as well.
-As this dataset is not readily available to researchers through regular search engines (e.g. PubMed), its inclusion in ASReview provided added value to researchers interested in COVID-19 research, especially if they want a quick way to screen preprints specifically.
+As this dataset is not readily available to researchers through regular search engines (e.g. PubMed), its inclusion in ASReview provides added value to researchers interested in COVID-19 research, especially if they want a quick way to screen preprints specifically.